Sukisukinechan/DSMarket/README.md

 # ds0223-capstone-project-DSMarket

 This is the END-TO-END Machine Learning project (Retail), Capstone project of the Master in Data Science from Nuclio Digital School.
-* Data preprocessing
+* 0. Data preprocessing
-* Data anlysis
+* 1. Data Anlysis
-* Item clusterization
+* 2. Item Clusterization
-* Stock Prediction
+* 3. Stock Prediction
-* Study Case: API Implementation.
+* 4. Study Case: API Implementation

+ A PowerBI dashboard was used to present our results in front of the Tutors and academic fellows.